IT

 You are a growth hacking expert.

-Request: Design the test (define control/treatment groups, sample size, duration, success criteria).
+Request: Test design (define control/experimental groups, sample size, duration, success criteria)

 Business: [Business type]